tevaughan/how-to-program/how-to-program.md

  - writing software in some combination of the C programming language and a scripting language and,

- - by way of root or administrator privilege, to install the new software so that it runs with the appropriate level of privilege.
+ - by way of root or administrator privilege, installing the new software so that it runs with the appropriate level of privilege.

 ## A Brief History of Computing